Pennsylvania Roads - I-376/US 22/US 30 WB

 Starting off with just a little button copy, a bad shield, and a bad OLD EXIT tab.
 I said tab.
 It's supposed to be a small but separate sign, i.e. something you can actually read.

-Into the first of two Parkway tunnels; the other one is on I-279.
+Into the first of two Parkway tunnels; the other one is west of downtown.
 Click on the video (the last "photo") to drive it.

-Variable message signs and the Liberty Bridge.
-These are to warn of wharf flooding along the Monongahela River.
+Variable message signs and the Liberty Bridge, with the rail Panhandle Bridge behind it.
+The VMS are to warn of wharf flooding along the Monongahela River.

 Switch to the eastbound side